software-mansion/react-native-whip-whep/packages/android-client/README.md

 - `ConfigurationOptions` - a structure that holds optional initial connection configuration options, like STUN server URL, authorization token or stream limitations, for example sending only audio or video track,
 - `Errors` - contains all the errors that can be thrown by the package,
 - `SuspendableSdpObserver` - implements the SdpObserver interface used by the WebRTC library,
-- `WhipWhepView` - provides a basic view for WHIP camera/WHEP player.
+- `VideoView` - provides a basic view for WHIP camera/WHEP player.

 ## Examples